 Ingredient Notes

 Ready to get started?
-Let's talk through key ingredient details!
+Let's talk through key ingredients!

 - Zucchini: You can use fresh zucchini (courgettes) or yellow squash here.